Bookbinding: Japanese books and boxes

 How will I be taught, and will there be any work outside the class?

 You will be taught by demonstration, individual and group tuition.
-The course is structured to manage the work within the class but preparation or practice work may be carried out during the evening between classes if desired.
+The course is structured to manage the work within the class but preparation or practice work may be carried out between classes if desired.
+Study materials will be available on Google classroom and you will be sent a link to join this classroom before your course starts.

 Are there any other costs?
 Is there anything I need to bring?

 All materials are included in the cost of the course and tools are provided.
-Please bring a sharp pencil, notebook and pen to each class as you might wish to make your own notes to supplement the course handouts.
-If you would like to buy art materials for your personal use outside of the course, City Lit students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
-Your tutor will advise you on what you should buy.
+Please bring a sharp pencil, notebook and pen to each class as you might wish to make your own notes to supplement the course handouts handouts which will be available on Google Classroom.

 When I've finished, what course can I do next?